muellermichel/Hybrid-Fortran/README.md

 * `@domainDependant` directives are required for all arrays in all subroutines called within parallel regions (the preprocessor operates only on local symbol information within each subroutine).

+* Currently, only Fortran Subroutines are supported by the Hybrid Fortran preprocessor (e.g. no Functions).

 For more details please refer to the documentation.

 Commercial Support and Consulting